 In the VCU alumni community, men make a median salary of about $73K compared to their female counterparts, who earn $48K.

 The most lucrative professionals among VCU alumni are Presidents; they earn a median annual salary of $150K.
 Also nearing the top of the pay scale at $60K are Mechanical Engineers.
 Sitting at the bottom of the pay scale are Environmental Consultants who make an average of around $46K.

 VCU students enjoy their time in Richmond, and just over two-fifths of students actually choose to live and work there after graduating.
 With a median salary of approximately $97K, Washington, DC represents the highest-paid city popular among VCU grads.
 On the flipside, the lowest-paying city popular among VCU grads is Midlothian, Va. (median compensation is around $51K).
 Pittsburgh, Pa. is also a top pick, as is Charlottesville, Va.

 VCU grads who hold a medical degree can expect to fare better than most fellow alumni, earning an average about $145K per year.
 Those holding a Bachelor of Science in Psychology are less fortunate in terms of earnings, bringing in $32K on average per year.

 Project Management is a common skill among VCU alumni — just under one-fifth of grads mention using it at work.
 Former Rams with Microsoft Office abilities can expect to make 34 percent more than their former classmates ($73K).
 Competency in Microsoft Office, Microsoft Excel, and Customer Service also warrants excellent remuneration.

 Benefits and Perks

-University of Tennessee graduates, who earn $57K on average, make a similar amount to VCU grads.
-The University of Virginia-Main Campus, the Virginia Polytechnic Institute and State University, and the University of Maryland-College Park are also similar to VCU.
+University of Tennessee grads bring in salaries of around $56K, making them the most similar to VCU alumni in terms of earnings.
+Other schools similar to VCU include the University of Virginia-Main Campus, the Virginia Polytechnic Institute and State University, and the University of Maryland-College Park.